PsCustomObject/IT-ToolBox/README.md

 ## Development and distribution

-All code in the module is released under the *MIT* license which can be found [here](https://github.com/PsCustomObject/IT-ToolBox/blob/master/LICENSE) so you are free to download, modify and redistribute part or all of the module's code.
+All code in the module is released under the *[MIT license](https://github.com/PsCustomObject/IT-ToolBox/blob/master/LICENSE)*  so you are free to download, modify and redistribute part or all of the module's code.

 ## Documentation